anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 Please inspect your receptor points carefully on a map and look at the predictor variables in your LUR models.
 If the LUR models contain predictors that are derived from the Inverse distance, Inverse distance squared, Value \* Inverse Distance, or Value \* Inverse distance squared to the nearest feature method, then any receptor points spatially coincident with the nearest feature will be dropped to prevent a division by zero error.

+-   ***The Build LUR tool freezes when I use the Value of Raster cell page***

+Please check that you have a license for Spatial Analyst.

 Tutorial
 ========